 1. Take a deep breath and smile, you are not Superwoman.

-2. Schedule your workout and fitness time and get in a routine.
+2. Schedule your workout and fitness time and get into a routine.

 3. Utilize breaks in your schedule to your advantage.